MrDemonWolf/maintenance-page/README.md

 ## About

-Hi, I'm Nathan.
-I am a Frontend & UI Designer who has a passion for creating unique user experiences.
+Am a Web Developer & Designer who has a passion for creating unique user experiences.
 Since 2012 I have been proudly making the internet a better place, one website at a time.
 I have had the pleasure to work on a variety of exciting projects involving WordPress development, UI design & front-end development.

 * https://www.mrdemonwolf.me
 * https://twitter.com/mrdemonwolf